A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Introduction

-In the second approach, one uses a variety of assumptions to derive a tractable problem specified in terms of a reduced density matrix.
+In this second approach, one uses a variety of assumptions to derive a tractable problem specified in terms of a reduced density matrix.
 Among the common methods to simplify the problem is a Markovian assumption, which allows the Lindblad operator to be simplified by the assumption of a separable (product) density matrix between system and environment\cite{Maximilian}.

-A very similar problem has been studied intensively by Allahverdyan et. al\cite{Balian1, Balian2, Balian3}, using the above density matrix formalism.
+A very similar problem has been studied intensively by Allahverdyan et. al\cite{Balian1, Balian2, Balian3,Balian4}, using the above density matrix formalism and a time-independent Hamiltonian.
 In these, the authors study a spin system coupled to a large magnetic system in a metastable state, near the Curie-Weiss transition and further coupled to a heat bath.
-They demonstrate that the spin system's density matrix, when traced over its environment moves from possessing off-diagonal elements to one with purely diagonal elements, consistent with a mixed (collapsed) state.
-The collapse happens very quickly, at a rate proportional to the macroscopic number of degrees of freedom in the magnet that undergoes the transition.
-However, the ``registration'' of this collapse, at the instrument pointer, is found to be much slower, driven by the relaxation of the diagonal elements in the density matrix.
+They demonstrate that the spin-system's density matrix, when traced over its environment, moves from possessing off-diagonal elements to one with purely diagonal elements, consistent with a mixed (``decohered'') state.
+The decoherence happens very quickly, at a rate proportional to the (square root of the) macroscopic number of degrees of freedom in the magnet that undergoes the transition (i.e., the measuring device).
+However, the ``registration'' of this ``decoherence'', {\it i.e.,} collapse, at the instrument pointer, is found to be much slower, driven by the relaxation of the diagonal elements in the density matrix.
+The irreversibility of the measurement process is produced by an explicit macroscopic (Curie-Weiss) phase-transition that also ends up storing the result.
+A detailed analysis of this, as well as a clear definition of terms is included in \cite{Balian5}.